shachargot/InjectCSCPatterns/README.md

  ### step2: DIGI-L1

- The second step is to do digitiztion and L1 trigger emulation and the following is the cmsDriver command to generate cmsRun configuration
+ The second step is to do digitiztion and L1 trigger emulation and the following is the cmsDriver command to generate the cmsRun configuration
  ```
 cmsDriver.py step2 --conditions auto:phase1_2022_realistic --datatier GEN-SIM-DIGI --era Run3 \
 --eventcontent FEVTDEBUGHLT --filein file:step1.root --fileout file:step2.root \